seintzx/dotfiles/python/README.md

 # python

-I suggest to create a virtual env where you will install all the module you need for your script, leave the system package only for the dependecies need by other program
+I suggest to create a virtual env where you will install all the module you need for your script, leave the system package only for the dependecies needed by other program

 ## venv